Vector partition functions and Kronecker coefficients: Introduction

 \section{Introduction}

-Let $G$ be a group, and let $H$ a subgroup.
-The \textit{subgroup restriction} or \textit{branching} problem investigates how an irreducible representation of $G$ decomposes into irreducible representations when restricted to $H.$ In this article, we study this branching for $GL(n)\times GL(m) $ viewed as a subgroup of $GL(n m)$ via the tensor product of matrices.
+The \textit{subgroup restriction} or \textit{branching} problem investigates how an irreducible representation of a group $G$ decomposes into irreducibles when restricted to a subgroup $H.$ In this article, we study this branching for $GL(n)\times GL(m) $ viewed as a subgroup of $GL(n m)$ via the tensor product of matrices.
+The Kronecker coefficients are the structure constants for this branching.
+They are also important from a physicist's point of view.
+Christandl, Harrow and Graeme have shown the relevance of Kronecker coefficients in the study of the spectra of bipartite quantum states with two fixed marginal states, and studied the implications of their findings in quantum information theory, \cite{Christandl:Harrow:Mitchison, Christandl:Mitchison, Christandl-PhD, CDW}.
+The restriction of $GL(4)$ to $GL(2)\times GL(2)$ is of interest in nuclear physics where it is called Wigner supermultiplet theory, \cite{Wigner}.

-The Kronecker coefficients are the structure constants for the restriction of irreducible representations of $GL(n m)$ into irreducibles for $GL(n)\times GL(m)$.
-Since irreducible representations of $GL(n)$ are indexed by partitions of length at most $n$, the Kronecker coefficients are indexed by triples of partitions of the same weight, with bounded lengths.
-Let $g_{\mu,\nu, \lambda}$ be the Kronecker coefficient corresponding to the triple $\mu,\nu, \lambda.$
+Irreducible representations of $GL(n)$ are indexed by partitions of length at most $n$.
+Therefore, the Kronecker coefficients are indexed by triples of partitions of the same weight, and bounded lengths.
+We denote by $g_{\mu,\nu, \lambda}$ the {\em Kronecker coefficient indexed by $\mu,\nu, \lambda.$ } Alternatively, the Kronecker coefficients $g_{\mu,\nu,\lambda}$ can be defined by the expression:

-Symmetric functions appear naturally in the study of the representations of the general linear group: the Schur function $s_\lambda(x_1, \ldots, x_n)$ is the character of the irreducible representation of $GL(n)$ indexed by $\lambda$.
-In this setting, the Kronecker coefficients $g_{\mu,\nu,\lambda}$ can be defined by the expression (whose notation is defined in Eq.\eqref{Cauchy}):

-where all partitions appearing in the equation have the same weight, and bounded lengths.
+where all partitions appearing in the equation have the same weight, and lengths bounded by $n, m $ and $nm$ respectively, and the $s_\lambda$'s denote the Schur polynomials.

-Even the most basic questions about the Kronecker coefficients remain unsolved eight decades after the pioneering investigations of Murnaghan and Littlewood~\cite{ Murnaghan:1937, Murnaghan:1938, Murnaghan:1955, Littlewood:1956, Littlewood:1958}.
-They are nonnegative integers -- what do they count?
-How do we compute them?
-What can we say about them?

-Littlewood--Richardson coefficients provide a benchmark for the sort of answers we would like to obtain.
-They are also the solution of a closely related group restriction problem: They govern the restriction from a symmetric group to its Young subgroups.

-The Littlewood--Richardson coefficients are known to count several classes of combinatorial structures, including points in polytopes, Littlewood-Richardson tableaux, and hives.
-No such combinatorial interpretations are known for the Kronecker coefficients.
-It is a fact that the dilated Kronecker coefficients do not count integer points in dilations of polytopes.
-See Example~(\ref{one-onecubed}) for a simple example.

-Identify a triple of partitions of lengths $\le a, b, c$ (respectively) with a point in $\mathbb{Q}^{a+b+c}$.
-The set of triples of partitions whose corresponding Kronecker coefficient is nonzero is known to have the structure of a finitely generated semigroup (\cite{Christandl-PhD, Klyachko, Manivel:asymptotics1}).
-This semigroup generates a rational polyhedral cone, called the \emph{Kronecker cone} and denoted by $PKron_{a,b,c}$.
-Its walls (i.e. facets) are described by a finite set of inequalities.
-Can we find these inequalities?
-Is this cone saturated, or do there exist \emph{holes}, that is, points where the Kronecker coefficient is zero, inside it?
-If so, where are the holes located?